2pisoftware/cmfive-docs/_tutorials/help_module/mysql-users.md

 CREATE USER 'cmfive'@'mysql-5.7' IDENTIFIED BY 'cmfive';
 ```

+The first part in inverted commas ('') is the name of our user.
+The second part is the hostname. mysql-5.7 is the host we set for the cmfive database under the [installation instructions](/tutorials/installation/installation).
+The last word in inverted commas is the password for our new user.<br>
 Our new user, cmfive, will need access to the cmfive database.
 Type the below command into the terminal to grant this.

 ```bash